 AMPL promises to protect and charge your gadgets on the go.
-You can control the charge using the app, so you don't even need to open it.

 Every pocket has its own USB port, plus there’s a smartphone charging-holster on the shoulder strap.
 That means you can charge six devices while you travel.
 The bag is water-resistant, which is handy during British summertime, and shock absorbers keep your gear safe and sound.